alicata/diffusion-xray/README.md

 # Diffusion-xray
-Experiments and utilities to reverse engineer diffusion model mechanics and their neural networks structure.
+Experiments and utilities to reverse engineer diffusion model mechanics and their neural networks structure on a CPU laptop for ease of inspecting.

 * CPU instead of NVIDIA GPU kernels
-* 8GB or less host memory instead of 8GB VRAM
+* 8GB or less host memory instead of 8GB GPU VRAM

 ![xray](https://github.com/alicata/diffusion-xray/blob/main/model_architecture.png)

+1. Autoencoder: VAE architecture reduces input noise and generates denoised samples by compressing and decompressing them.
+2. U-Net: ResNet-based block compresses noisy samples, reconstructs them with reduced noise using estimated residuals for denoised representation.
+3. Text Encoder: CLIP ViT-L/14 Text Encoder processes prompt, produces embeddings for text analysis in Stable Diffusio

 ## Overview
 all experiments are scripts that start with test* or text* filename.
 They each test building blocks or simpler internal modules of the diffusion model.